How much sleep does your child need? Are they sleeping enough? What should parents do to ensure their kids get adequate rest?

 Also, avoid vigorous physical activity 2 hours before bedtime.
 The child will find it difficult to sleep correctly in such cases.

-Avoid the Violent Content
+Avoid The Violent Content

 If your child remains scared or feels unsafe, they can never attain a peaceful sleep.
 Hence, it would help strictly avoid violent and scary movies, especially before bedtime.

-Even such books are directly linked to scary dreams and should be avoided in the evenings.
+Such books are directly linked to scary dreams and should be avoided in the evenings.
 If your kid insists on reading the spooky books, ask them to be ready during the day.

-When To See the Doctor
+When To See the Doctor If My Child Continues To Have Sleeping Issues?

 Sleep disorders are common among children.
 Some children have trouble falling asleep, while others wake up frequently throughout the night.
 There are many different types of sleep disorders, but most are treatable.